wiluite/CSV_co_old/README.md

 *    [Build All](#build-all)

 ### About
-CSV_co is a C++20 coroutine-driven, callback-providing and stable CSV data reader, or parser.
+CSV_co is a C++20 coroutine-driven, callback-providing and sane CSV data reader, or parser.
 Hope, it is in line with standard RFC 4180 because was conceived to handle with field selection carefully.
 The following requirements tend to be satisfied: